Store

 Steroids may affect persons differently.
 While it may work for one person in alleviating a particular condition, it may be ineffective for another person with the same condition.
 For instance, if a steroid helps to alleviate your AFS symptoms, it may not produce positive results in another AFS patient.
 Furthermore, long-term use of steroids may not work well or at all.

-Trying a wide variety of medications, called a "shotgun approach", is not a good option for any issue.
-This can result in further health issues and complications that slow the recovery process.
+Trying a wide variety of medications, called a "shotgun approach," is not a good option for any issue.
+This can result in further health issues and complications that slow recovery.
 When on steroids, paradoxical reactions can occur.
-Rather than feeling calm and energized, for example, you can end up feeling more fatigued, anxious, and unwell.
+Rather than feeling calm and energized, for example, you can feel more tired, anxious, and unwell.

 Questions That Still Remain On Brain Structure Affected by Steroid Use